BroadcomMFD/bridge-for-git-explorer/README.md

 4. Click an element to view its contents.

 5. (Optional) To see the location details of an element, hover over and right-click the element, and select **View details**.

+## Team Configuration File

+Bridge for Git Explorer supports reading a global team configuration (team config) file.
+Usually, a system administrator or team leader generates a team config file that contains information about the profiles you need to access certain services, such as Endevor and Bridge for Git.
+You can use global team configs with your team members to share information about your Endevor connections and Bridge for Git server.
+For more information about team config, see [Using Team Profiles](https://docs.zowe.org/stable/user-guide/cli-using-using-team-profiles) on Zowe Docs.

+As an application developer, you can obtain a shared global configuration file from your system administrator and use the file to access shared systems.
+As a system administrator, you need to have [Zowe CLI 7.2.1](https://docs.zowe.org/stable/user-guide/cli-installcli) or higher on your workstation before you create a team configuration file.

+> **Tip**: You can convert your existing Zowe CLI plug-ins V1 profiles into team configuration files with the `zowe config convert-profiles` command.
+For more information about team config conversion, see [Using Profiles](https://docs.zowe.org/stable/user-guide/cli-using-using-profiles/#important-information-about-team-profiles) on Zowe Docs.

 ## Use Cases